The Church's Weaknesses

 - Interestingly, the youngest clergymen are the unhealthiest.
 This is likely due to the overwork needed further their careers and make name for themselves.

-- Pastors are more likely to suffer from depression.
-The exact figures vary greatly between surveys; between 16% and 80% of pastors are depressed (which is admittedly to much variation to draw a definitive conclusion).
-However, all of these surveys agree that pastors suffer from depression far more frequently than the general population (~10%).
+- Pastors are more likely too suffer from depression.
+The exact figures vary greatly between surveys; between 16% and 80% of pastors are depressed.
+While this is too much variation to draw a definitive conclusion, all of these surveys agree that pastors suffer from depression far more frequently than the general population (~10%).

 - 40% of pastors have occasional bouts of depression or are feel “worn out.”